mideind/Velthyding/README.md

 ### Setup and development

 You’ll need to have Node >= 8.10 and npm >= 5.6 on your machine.
-You install dependancies run
+To install dependancies run

 ```bash
 npm run-script install